Vanga kingdom: Geography

 The Vanga kingdom encompassed the many islands of the Ganges delta and the Sundarbans mangrove forest.

 Archaeology

-Chandraketugarh and Wari-Bateshwar ruins are the major archaeological site of the kingdom.
+Chandraketugarh, Tamralipta and Wari-Bateshwar ruins are the major archaeological sites of Vanga Kingdom.

 References in the Mahabharata

 At (6:9), Anga, Vanga, and Kalinga were mentioned as close kingdoms in Bharata Varsha (Ancient India).
 All regions of sacred waters and all other holy palaces there were in Vanga and Kalinga, Arjuna visited all of them, during his pilgrimage lasting for 12 years throughout ancient India.

 The founders of Angas, Vangas, Kalingas, Pundras and Suhmas shared a common ancestry.
 They were all adopted sons of a king named Vali (Bali), born by a sage named Gautama Dirghatamas, who lived in Magadha close to the city of Girivraja.

-Other texts say that, because king Bali had no descendants, this deputed rishi Dirghatamaas to give birth of the children and thus five sons were born from the womb of the wife of Bali.
+Other texts say that, because king Bali had no descendants, this deputed rishi Dirghatamaas to give birth of the children through Niyoga and thus five sons were born from the womb of the wife of Bali.